Who will win The Open, 2022’s final men’s Major golf championship, at St Andrews?

 Length is not THAT important

 Unlike the US Open, driving distance is not such a deciding factor on a links course.
-On average, the last 10 winners have ranked just 24th in driving distance for the week.
+On average, the last 10 winners have ranked outside the top 25 in driving distance for the week.

 Of greater importance is your ability to scramble well and get up and down from around the green.
-In each of the last seven Opens, the champion has ranked inside the top seven for the week in scrambling.
-Darren Clarke was only ranked 51st (of 71 players) at Royal St George’s 10 years ago, but made up for it by hitting the second-most greens all week.
+In each of the last eight Opens, the champion has ranked inside the top seven for the week in scrambling.

 Good ball strikers always prosper